davidlidebrandt/milestone-project-3/README.md

 * Links from the movie page where admins can delete movies and reviews as well as edit movies.

 ### Future Features

+* Abiilty to reset a lost password for already registered users by sending a reset password link.

+* Embedding trailers/video clips of the movies from services as YouTube.

 ## Technologies Used